vippsas/vipps-developers/settlements/README.md

 # Vipps Settlements

+# Frequency

+Vipps merchants can select daily, weekly or monthly settlement frequency by logging in with BankID on portal.vipps.no.

+Vipps pays merchants every Monday or every 1. of the month, depending on the merchant preference.
+It then takes 1-3 bank days before the money reaches the merchant settlement account.

+# Settlement flow

 The settlement flow is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.
 If the purchased product is shipped later, the "day 1" is the day the product is shipped and the customer's account is charged.